apetri/IG_Pipeline/README.md

  - Projection of the 3D simulation boxes on 2D lensing planes
  - Ray tracing and production of 2D convergence and shear maps

-1) 3D box generation: Blue Gene Q workflow
+1) 3D box generation: workflow
 ------------------------------

 This step is broken down in three four sub-steps: setting the environment and directory structure, running the CAMB code to generate the matter power spectra, running an initial condition generator, and evolve the initial conditions using Gadget.
 These steps are glued together by Precambrian, an application that takes care of generating parameter files and reformatting the output of a particular step making it a suitable input for the next step.

+**Before you do anything**

+In order to make this pipeline portable between different computer clusters, we separated the main part of the Makefiles (which is always called Makefile.main) from the system specific one (which is called Makefile.xxx).
+If not existent, for each step in the pipeline you must create a Makefile.xxx file that points to the compilers and libraries specific to your system.
+After you do that, you need to set the environmeny variable "THIS" to "xxx"

+    export THIS=xxx

+This will select the correct system specific Makefile once you run "make".

 **1.0) Set the environment**